 At this point, it is impossible to predict exactly where deeptech will take us, but an analysis of the factors driving deeptech adoption reveals many areas ripe for serious innovation.
 Analysis of deeptech’s specific characteristics and challenges also reveals both how venture capital is perhaps uniquely positioned to support it, and how this will likely shape not just the future of deeptech, but the future of venture capital itself.

 In a sector that spans so many industries, a robust understanding of the demands and risks of deeptech and how it fits into the larger venture ecosystem is integral to ensuring it can reach its full potential.
 It is only with a full understanding of deeptech’s unique challenges that we can ensure support and investment are efficient, equitable, and effective.
 That’s why in part two of this report, released in the coming weeks, we will be detailing the primary challenges facing deeptechs from each stage of the value chain, and our recommendations to founders, investors, institutions and policy-makers to accelerate growth and value creation and provide vital support.
-To see this report as soon as it is published, sign up to our mailing list here.

 Or if you’d like to be a part of our efforts to shed some light on the depths of the deeptech ecosystem and help more innovative businesses succeed, we’d love to hear from you.
 You can get in touch with us at [email protected]